-- PhD-level research, jointly with King’s College London, looking at Retrotransposon Insertion Polymorphism, a type of genetic variation (from June 2022)
+- PhD-level research, jointly with King’s College London, funded jointly by Action for M.E. and ME Research UK looking at Retrotransposon Insertion Polymorphism, a type of genetic variation (from June 2022)

-- PhD-level research jointly with the University of Oxford, looking at the role for the microbiome and leaky gut as a symptom of M.E./CFS and other conditions associated with chronic disease.
+- PhD-level research jointly with the University of Oxford, looking at the role for the microbiome and leaky gut as a symptom of M.E./CFS and other conditions associated with chronic disease (from June 2022)

 - a University of Edinburgh PhD Studentship comparing immune cells (T cells) from people with M.E. with those from controls (from June 2018)